 Your partner will of course want to help and support you but they will also be concerned about how the disease will affect them.
 They may worry about how they might cope as a carer, particular if they are elderly.
 You need to reassure them that there are organisations and support groups to help you both.

 As a couple, you can work together to achieve a good quality of life.
 Your partner will need to understand your condition and the support you require, and you should appreciate them and all that they do for you.
 With a little compromise your relationship can continue as it is, or in some cases it may even grow stronger.

 If you feel you need a little help your doctor, or Parkinson’s nurse if you have one, will be able to give you details of specialist organisations who can offer advice.

 What you tell your children and grandchildren and choosing the right moment to do so will depend on their age, their nature as individuals and the relationship you have with them.
 It’s natural to want to protect children from knowing about serious health issues in case it scares, upsets or worries them, but it is usually better to be open and tell them because:

-- not knowing what’s wrong may mean that children develop their own theories about what is happening, and these may be worse than the reality
+- Not knowing what is wrong may mean that children develop their own theories about what is happening, and these may be worse than the reality.